ayyammal-g/march_code_jam_madness_modellers/README.md

 A Dummy model was also used as a baseline comparison.
 Since it did not account for class imbalance, its predictions were skewed towards the majority class, resulting in an accuracy of only 54% and an F1 score of 37%.
 This underscored the superior performance of the Random Forest model.

+### Conclusion

+In conclusion, after evaluating multiple models, Random Forest and Gradient Boosting outperformed the other models.
+The Random Forest Model was quicker compared to Gradient Boosting model, making it the most suitable model for predicting the winner of matchups in NCAAM tournament.

+The Variables Net Rating, BPI that highly correlated to Target Variable Winner during the EDA also took the top spots in Variable importance of the Random Forent Model.